yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

-## YodaOS Developer Tools
+## YODAOS Developer Tools

-[YodaOS Developer Tools](https://github.com/yodaos-project/yoda-platform-tools) provides a range of convenient tools for manipulating YodaOS devices, such as sending text commands, sending NLP intents, launching, Install applications, etc.
+[YODAOS Developer Tools](https://github.com/yodaos-project/yoda-platform-tools) provides a range of convenient tools for manipulating YODAOS devices, such as sending text commands, sending NLP intents, launching, Install applications, etc.

-The YodaOS Developer Tools can be downloaded from the [YodaOS Developer Tools Releases](https://github.com/yodaos-project/yoda-platform-tools/releases) page.
+The YODAOS Developer Tools can be downloaded from the [YODAOS Developer Tools Releases](https://github.com/yodaos-project/yoda-platform-tools/releases) page.

-## Creating a YodaOS application
+## Creating a YODAOS application

-With the YodaOS Developer Tools, we can quickly create a YodaOS application project:
+With the YODAOS Developer Tools, we can quickly create a YODAOS application project:

 ```bash
 ~/workspace > yoda-cli init app awesome-demo-app